sparktsang/sparktsang.github.io/_posts/starting-investment.md

 I quickly understood why.
 Their faith was not in the model; their faith was in the market.
 In the face of a relentless bear, my logic was no match for their fear.

 And in that moment, I was left utterly alone.
 A lone architect, standing in the foundations of a cathedral only he could see.
 I had finally found the path to truth, a path built not on hope or authority, but on the unshakeable bedrock of first principles.
+It was not truth I had found, but the method by which it could exist.

 The only problem was, the path was wide enough for only one.